 But those who keep immense sums with a banker gain a convenience at the expense of a danger.
 They are liable to lose them if the bank fail.
 As all other bankers keep their banking reserve at the Bank of England, they are liable to fail if it fails.
 They are dependent on the management of the Bank of England in a day of difficulty and at a crisis for the spare money they keep to meet that difficulty and crisis.
 And in this there is certainly considerable risk.
-Three times 'Peel's Act' has been suspended because the Banking Department was empty.
+Three times "Peel's Act" has been suspended because the Banking Department was empty.
 Before the Act was broken-

-In 1847, the Banking Department was reduced to £1,994,000 1857 " 1,462,000 3.000,000
+In 1847, the Banking Department was reduced to £1,994,000 1857, the Banking Department was reduced to 1,462,000 1866, the Banking Department was reduced to 3,000,000